Climate spending in new reconciliation deal a ‘turning point’ for the U.S., supporters say - NewsBreak

 Jennifer Shutt contributed to this report.

-The post Climate spending in new reconciliation deal a ‘turning point’ for the U.S., supporters say appeared first on Missouri Independent .
+The post Climate spending in new reconciliation deal a ‘turning point’ for the U.S., supporters say appeared first on Florida Phoenix .